-emergency-affected people access safe water as per agreed standards
+emergency-affected people provided with access to safe water as per agreed standards

-- 4,889 children under 5 with SAM admitted to therapeutic feeding programme
+- 5,250 children aged under-5 years with SAM admitted to therapeutic care treated

-- 27,000 women and children under 5 receive insecticide treated bed nets
+- 25,000 women and children aged under 5 years receive insecticide-treated bed nets

 - 52,000 emergency-affected people provided with access to safe water as per agreed standards

-- 68,000 children and women receive critical WASH related information to prevent child illness
+- 68,000 emergency-affected people receive critical WASH related information to prevent child illness

-- 154 street children benefit from a social services package
+- 154 migrant children and children living on the streets benefit from a basic social services package

 HIV and AIDS

-- 500 out-of-school adolescents and youth from refugee populations benefit from life skills training and HIV prevention
+- 500 adolescents and youth (mainly out-of-school) from refugee populations benefit from life skills training and HIV prevention